piastry/cifs-utils/mount.cifs.rst

   If this option is not specified, then acdirmax value will be set to ``actimeo`` value, see ``actimeo`` for more details.

+upcall_target=arg
+  Determines the namespace in which upcalls from the SMB filesystem should be handled.
+  Allowed values are:
+  - ``mount`` - Resolve upcalls to the host namespace.
+  - ``app`` - Resolve upcalls in the namespace of the calling thread (application).
+  Default value is ``app``.
+  This option is useful in environments like Kubernetes, where the mount may be performed by a driver pod on behalf of an application running in a separate container.
+It ensures that Kerberos credentials and other user-specific data are accessed in the correct namespace.
+  By specifying ``app``, upcalls can be resolved in the application's namespace, ensuring the correct credentials are used. ``mount`` allows resolution in the host namespace, which may be necessary when credentials or configurations are managed outside the container.

 multichannel
   This option enables multichannel feature.
 Multichannel is an SMB3 protocol feature that allows client to establish multiple transport connections to an